Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Does the UID Hypothesis Hold in LLM Reasoning Traces?

-\textit{Unlike human communication, postulated by the original UID hypothesis, global non-uniform dustribution along with local uniform distribution predicts reasoning success in LLMs.} To fully leverage and track the reasoning capabilities of LLMs, we use two widely known reasoning models \texttt{Qwen3-8B} \citep{yang2025qwen3technicalreport} and \texttt{Deepseek-R1-Distill-Qwen-7B} \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} on four challenging mathematical benchmarks: AIME2025, BRUMO2025, HMMT2025, and MinervaMath.
-We first sample reasoning traces of each question 5 times.
-Then, we calculate their corresponding UID score, and select the traces with the highest and lowest scores.
-To evaluate the effectiveness of uniformity-based selection, we consider the following three baselines to find a good logical trail: (1) Self-Certainty \citep{kang2025scalablebestofnselectionlarge}, (2) high confidence, and (3) low entropy.
-Details of the experiment setup are in Appendix\ref{app:impl}.
+\paragraph{Setups.} For the experiments, we use three widely adopted open-source reasoning models, Deepseek-R1-Distill-Qwen-7B \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Deepseek-R1-Distill-Llama-8B \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, and Qwen3-8B \citep{yang2025qwen3technicalreport}.
+Also, we use four challenging mathematical benchmarks: AIME2025, BRUMO2025, HMMT2025, and MinervaMath (MM).
+To demonstrate the effectiveness as the selection criteria of Best-of-N, we sample five reasoning traces for each question, with temperature as 0.6, top-p as 0.95, and top-k as 20.
+Then, we calculate their corresponding UID scores, and select the traces with the highest and lowest scores.
+We consider the following three baselines that leverage internal signals to find a good logical trail: (1) Self-Certainty \citep{kang2025scalablebestofnselectionlarge}, (2) High confidence, and (3) Low entropy.
+Although we evaluate both $\tau$ = 2, 3, we report only the results of $\tau$ = 3 results in the main text.
+Details are presented in Appendix \ref{app:impl}.

-Our experiments in the four benchmarks reveal that UID-based measures consistently improve reasoning accuracy over non-UID baselines, with particularly pronounced gains for \texttt{Deepseek-R1-Distill-Qwen-7B} (see Table \ref{tab:mainresults_ds}).
-For instance, under local uniformity, when thresholds are applied: Low UID (3$\sigma$) achieves 0.53 on AIME2025, 0.56 on BRUMO2025, 0.30 on HMMT2025, and 0.31 on MinervaMath, maintaining comparable gains across all four benchmarks.
-Notably, global non-uniformity paired with High UID (var) further boosts performance on BRUM2025 (0.64) and AIME2025 (0.52), outperforming Self-Certainty (0.52 and 0.48, respectively) by margins of 23\% and 8\%.
-These results suggest that enforcing local smoothness while allowing global heterogeneity in surprisal distribution provides the most stable signal for reasoning.

-As shown in Table \ref{tab:mainresults_ds}, \texttt{Qwen3-8B} model follows the same trend but with reduced margins, as its stronger baseline leaves less room for improvement.
-For example, under local uniformity, Low UID (3$\sigma$) achieves 0.69 on AIME2025, 0.70 on BRUMO2025, 0.48 on HMMT2025, and 0.34 on MinervaMath, consistently outperforming the non-UID baselines.
-Similarly, under global non-uniformity, High UID (var) reaches 0.70 on AIME2025 and 0.47 on HMMT2025, exceeding Self-Certainty (0.63 and 0.50, respectively) by notable margins.
-These results confirm that UID-based measures still provide stable gains, particularly when enforcing local smoothness, even though the improvements are less pronounced compared to weaker baseline models.

-Together, these results underscore the utility of UID-guided evaluation:\textit{ enforcing local uniformity (little jumps between steps) while allowing global non-uniformity (uneven but structured concentration) leads to measurable improvements in reasoning accuracy. } The gains, up to 32\% relative for \texttt{Deepseek-R1-Distill-Qwen-7B}, demonstrate that UID metrics provide complementary structure beyond conventional confidence or entropy heuristics.
-To further contextualize these results, we next examine how the observed UID-driven improvements vary across different model capacities and problem difficulty levels.